antononcube/MathematicaForPrediction/MarkdownDocuments/Tries-with-frequencies-in-Java.md

 As it was mentioned above the packages [2,3] work with lists of strings only.

 In order to transfer the lists of strings quickly to the Java Trie objects instead of incremental building of Java (array) lists there is are dedicated functions in [2] that produce a list of lists of strings from a list of strings and or hash-maps.
-Further [2] has functions to make creation, retrieval, and other functions "listable".
-These Java functions are used internally in [3] to make the following functions work on lists of strings
+Further, [2] has functions to make creation, retrieval, and other functions "listable".
+These Java functions are used internally in [3] to make the following functions work on lists of strings.

     JavaTrieContains[jTr,
       Characters /@ {"bard", "cat", "car"}] // JavaObjectToExpression